Skip advert

 The vast majority of new cars now come with Android Auto as standard, as well as Apple CarPlay, its main rival.
 A key advantage of using Android Auto rather than a manufacturer’s own infotainment software is that it receives frequent over-the-air updates.
 These allow crucial apps to remain fully up-to-date as well as fixing any bugs in the system.
 Many cars can receive over-the-air updates, too, but changes to the infotainment systems tend to be a lot less frequent.

-Android Auto adds plenty of extra functionality to many infotainment systems, too, as it allows text messages to be read or replied to, phone calls to be taken, and music streaming from third-party apps like Spotify or YouTube Music, all while on the move.
+Android Auto adds plenty of extra functionality to many infotainment systems, too, because it allows text messages to be read or replied to, phone calls to be taken, and music streaming from third-party apps like Spotify or YouTube Music, all on the move.
+Other functions, like gaming, are available when the car is parked.

 So how does Android Work, and what are the benefits and key features?
 We explain everything you need to know right here.